-- 1. students can able to identify any map scale and projection. - 2.
-They can also know which projection is suitable for given region. - 3.
-Learn about scale conversion. - 4.
+- CO1.
+Identify any map scale and projection. - CO2.
+They can also know which projection is suitable for given region. - CO3.
+Learn about scale conversion. - CO4.
 Students can able to survey in the actual field.
 Ex.
-Elevation of land, area, height from the sea level and coordinates of the fields etc.
+Elevation of land, area, height from the sea level and coordinates of the fields etc. - CO5.
+To enable the students to use various Projections and Cartographic Techniques. - CO6.
+To acquaint the students with basic of Statistical data. - CO7.
+To acquaint the students with the principles of surveying, its importance and utility in the geographical study.